 How to Evict a Tenant in Alaska

-In Alaska, eviction lawsuits are governed by Title 9, Chapter 45 of the Alaska Statutes.
+Eviction lawsuits are governed by Title 9, Chapter 45 of the Alaska Statutes.

-Step 1: Send the Notice
+Step 1: Send the Eviction Notice

 Your notice must inform the tenant of the reason for the eviction and let them know what, if anything, they can do to correct this violation, such as immediate rent payment plus a late fee.